Beekeeping for Absolute Beginners

 - Before you get your first colony.

-As an Associate member we can usually allocate you a mentor, who is an experienced beekeeper.
+We can usually allocate our members a mentor, who is an experienced beekeeper.
 You will be able to ‘follow’ your mentor for a season to give you practical seasonal experience.

 - Getting your first colony.